rsykoss/ibmxscdf/README.md

 ![Roadmap](roadmap.jpg)

 ## Getting started (doing)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+Live copy of this is up in section [Live demo](#live-demo)

 ### Prerequisites
 Make sure these software are installed:
 1. [Node.js](https://nodejs.org/en/download/)